google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/examples/howto-tabs.md

     /**
      * `_allPanels()` returns all the panels in the tab panel.
 This function
-     * could memoize the result if the DOM queries ever become a performance
+     * could memorize the result if the DOM queries ever become a performance
      * issue.
-The downside of memoization is that dynamically added tabs and
+The downside of memorization is that dynamically added tabs and
      * panels will not be handled.
      *
      * This is a method and not a getter, because a getter implies that it is